GLiUMN/MergentProcessing/README.md

 ## Step 4 Classify the extracted tables
 Since every PDF page can contain more than one tables, we want to know which specific table is tax reconciliation table.
 Hence, we train a classifier using fastText to classify the tables.
 This classifier is trained by Thomas.
 The details about the classifier can be found in the tech appendix documentation.
-The code and classifier model can be found in folder "Step_4".
-The code converts the CSV tables into texts, and transforms the texts to fastText.
-After running the classifier, the code returns a CSV table, indicating which table is classified as target table (tax reconciliation table) or non-target table and the associated confidence level.
+After running the classifier, we obtain a CSV table, indicating which table is classified as target table (tax reconciliation table) or non-target table and the associated confidence level.
+If the fastText classifier does not classify and tables found in a PDF page as tax reconciliation table, the page is either the wrong page or has the tax reconciliation data in paragraphs instead of tables.

+**Issues:** Sometimes the fastText classifier fails to recognize tax reconciliation table.
+Some examples can be found in folder "Step_4".

 ## Step 5 Parse the tax reconciliation tables

-## Step 5 Diagnostics
+## Step 6 Diagnostics
 To be done.

-## Appendix